This job is sometimes referred to by alternative titles

 Police officers with one to four years’ experience usually earn

-Police officers with at least 10 years’ experience usually earn
+Police officers with more than four years' experience usually earn

 Current job prospects

-Pay for police officers varies depending on their skills and experience.
+Pay for police officers varies depending on their experience, the type of work they do, and what extra allowances they get.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)